-MUNICIPALITY VILLAGES COMMENTS VILLAGES SERVICED PROVIDER GTM 125 65 GTM Communities take their waste to the drop off centers provided by the municipality at dentified spots and school premises.
-Skip bins are placed for refuse collections.
-GLM 80 4 GLM Shawela, Maphalle, Jamela and Rotterdam, Madumeleng, Sekgopo villages, etc. • Recyclers collect the waste into one spot, and the municipality collects it from there. ВРМ 23 2 BPM Mashishimale (5766 H/H served) 5.
-51 111 Mandela village (730 H/H served) GGM 93 1 GGM Dzingidzingi village, has community project which collect refuse and inform the GGIVI 33 • dam municipality to collect as bulk.
+MUNICIPAL ITY NO OF VILLAGES VILLAGES SERVICED SERVICE PROVIDER COMMENTS GTM 125 65 GTM Communities take their waste to the drop off centers provided by the municipality at the school premises.
+GLM 80 4 GLM Shawela, Maphalle, Jamela and Rotterdam villages.
+Recyclers collect the waste into one spot, and the municipality collects it from there. ВРМ 23 2 ВРМ Mashishimale (5766 H/H served) Mandela village (730 H/H served) GGM 93 1 GGM Dzingidzingi village, has community project which collect waste and inform the municipality to collect as bulk.
 In other villages, the municipality render waste collection only when there are events.
-Otherwise communal & dumps are used.
-MLM 33 11 MLM Waste collection in rural villages is only taking place in the following villages: The 33 willows, Finale Village, The Oaks Village, Molalalne Village, Sedawa Village, Worcester village, Enable Village, Butswana Village, Turkey 01, Turkey 02 and Bango village.
-Refuse collection is done twice a week (kerb site collection) in urban residential, rural and townships.
+MLM 33 0 MLM Waste collection in rural villages is only taking place on business sites were containers have been placed to be collected when full.
 MOPANI 354 72